 - The first two A Better Tomorrow films deals with brotherhood and bloodshed in a powerful triad in 1980s Hong Kong.

 - The Wing Kong and Chang Sing street gangs, referred to specifically as "triads", in Big Trouble in Little China.
 The Wing Kong are Mooks for the villain, and wear red and black uniforms, while the Chang Sing are good guys who wear white and gold.

-- Buster Keaton silent film The Cameraman, in which Buster the newsreel cameraman goes to film a parade in Chinatown and winds up capturing a shootout between rival gangs (the "Tong War"), may be the Trope Maker.
+- The Buster Keaton silent film The Cameraman, in which Buster the newsreel cameraman goes to film a parade in Chinatown and winds up capturing a shootout between rival gangs (the "Tong War").

 - City of Industry: The Triads are one of the gangs allied to the bad guy, a robber who betrayed his partners after a jewelry store heist.